 The Lagrangian approach is also known as particle method.
-Usually a computational grid is not used at all and the space disretization is made using a large number of particles distributed in a domain.
+Usually a computational grid is not used at all and the space disretization is The Specialist Committee on Computational Fluid Dynamics made using a large number of particles distributed in a domain.
 Each particle moves following the local velocity and a free surface shape can be determined from the particle distributions.